qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-android-deploy.rst

 The final output is a `.apk` or a `.aab` file created within the project's source directory.
 The `mode` option specified under the :ref:`buildozer <buildozer_key>` key in ``pysidedeploy.spec`` determines whether a `.apk` or a `.aab` is created.

-.. warning:: Currently, users are required to cross-compile Qt for Python to generate the wheels
-    required for `armeabi-v7a` and `x86` Android platforms.
-Instructions on cross-compiling Qt for Python for Android can be found :ref:`here <cross_compile_android>`.

 .. note:: ``pyside6-android-deploy`` only works with a Unix (Linux or macOS) host at the moment.